hendriknielaender/double-trouble/data/blog/product_engineers.md

 Companies like N26 have been known to dish out minimal features, which were available for some time, but then disappeared again.
 This is almost unimaginable for most IT companies.
 Features take forever to be implemented in near perfection, and are almost never rolled back, since having wasted all that time is an impossibility for the responsible product owners.

 Expensive features often turn from experiments to a huge gamble to a long-lasting commitments.
-In most cases these products then go into maintenance mode, and people get eager to _plan_(!)  to extend these again with minor advancements.
+In most cases these products then go into maintenance mode, and people get eager to _plan_ to extend these again with minor advancements.
 Now you have a team of business people and engineers talking and planning about a product, which is actually not bringing you anywhere.